 Equity Agreements

-Home equity agreements present a non-loan alternative for couples seeking to finance IVF treatments.
+Home equity agreements present a non-loan alternative for couples financing IVF treatments.
 Instead of traditional loans, investors can provide upfront cash to homeowners with credit scores above 500.

 In a home equity agreement, you receive immediate cash from your home equity and agree to repay more when you sell your home later.